-During the COVID-19 pandemic many entities have had to adapt the way they do business which may have implications for revenue recognition.
+During times of uncertainty, many entities adapt the way they do business which may have implications for revenue recognition.
 In this short guide we consider the accounting implications of modifying a contract when applying IFRS 15 Revenue from Contracts with Customers.

 This ICAEW Know-How was created by the Financial Reporting Faculty.

 IFRS 15 is broadly principles-based but there are also some detailed rules to consider when applying the standard.
 When circumstances change, the way an entity delivers goods and services to its customers may also change and some contract terms may be renegotiated.
 There may also be questions over the consideration expected to be received, or the ability of the entity to deliver on its performance obligations.
 Below we consider some of the accounting requirements which may be particularly relevant at this time.

 Reminder of the five-step approach to revenue recognition

 It is important not to lose sight of the basic five-step approach to revenue recognition set out in IFRS 15 as this may be pertinent when accounting for contract modifications and other changes in circumstances (considered further below).

 - Determine the transaction price.